johnnyfreeman/revolver-jquery-plugin/README.md

 jquery-plugin
 =============

-A little jquery plugin for Revolver.js
+A little jquery plugin for Revolver